BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **Agreeability**

+I’ve read a lot but the thing I read that changed me most was a book about beer.
+I think it was called Beer and Skittles.
+It just mentioned in passing that the goal of a pub conversation is to find things to agree about.
+I’ve applied this strategy inside and outside pubs ever since.

+I think that being agreeable is one of the things that makes life better both for yourself and the people you interact with.
+This isn’t a universally accepted truth.
+I remember hearing Jordan Peterson saying in an interview that there was a published paper that says that being disagreeable is predictive of being successful.
+My reaction was I wonder if the author had to wait ten years to get it published because all the journal editors hated him.

+But peer reviewed empirical research notwithstanding, my experience is that agreeability is in fact a good predictor of financial success.
+Certainly the most successful of my friends from a financial point of view is also the most agreeable.

 #### **Rote learning versus Genuine Understanding**

 I was educated during the 60s and 70s when it was a maximum that rote learning was bad and genuine understanding was good.
 It seemed quite a believable thing at the time.
 And all these decades later I still think it’s basically true.
 In fact, I don’t think I’ve ever questioned it.
 But I came across a video on YouTube the other day which trace this notion all the way back to Seneca in ancient Rome.
 I thought of it as a very modern debate.
 But it turns out to be something people have been aware of for a very long time.
 In fact, probably since education started as a thing.